gaps-closure/hal/README.md

 ```
 hal$ daemon/hal test/sample_6modemo_b{e|w}_{orange|green}.cfg # e.g. sample_6modemo_be_orange.cfg
 ```
 For this purpose, we have provided sample HAL daemon configuration files that model the Apr '20 demo setup, i.e., green-side and orange-side HAL configurations for either SDH-BE or SDH-BW usage.
 Note that provided configurations do not mix SDH types for the forward and reverse directions; we will provide these once the hybrid setup becomes available.
-Also note that contents of the config file may need to be changed depending on the target setup (i.e. SDH-BE device names and SDh-BW end-point IP addresses may differ from those used in current files).
+Also note that contents of the config file may need to be changed depending on the target setup (i.e. SDH-BE device names and SDH-BW end-point IP addresses may differ from those used in current files).

 Once the HAL daemon is started, we can run the mission application or a test application such as [halperf](#hal-test-driver) on each enclave.